Police Data Initiative, Crime Statistics & Annual Reports

 The Las Cruces Police Department provides up-to-date information and statistics used to map burglary trends within city limits.
 This Burglary Map is available free of charge.

 In 2009, the City of Las Cruces first contracted with an outside auditor to provide feedback on the Las Cruces Police Department.
-Since then, the City has utilized the services of a Police Auditor to provide bi-annual reports to City Council.
+Since then, the City has utilized the services of a Police Auditor (PDF) to provide bi-annual reports to City Council.
+View our Police Auditor Reports from 2016 and 2017.